 Similar with Facebook’s Instant Articles, AMP has analytics tools that allow businesses and publishers to track visitor data such as clicks/conversions and video tracking.
 The top publishers presently supporting AMP include BBC, The New York Times, and the Washington Post.

 Content is King

 Photo courtesy of George Becker via Pexels

 Gone are the days of traditional advertising.
 With countless products and services within reach, consumers are not easily persuaded by salesy scripts.
 In fact, direct selling barely works among young cash-rich consumers.
 Digital marketing, or the marketing of products or services using digital technologies, has been and will be the trend in marketing.
-Propelrr a digital marketing agency in the Philippines can help you penetrate target markets via a range of approaches such as website optimization, content marketing, social media marketing, and online PR.
+Using reputable digital marketing agencies can help you penetrate target markets via a range of approaches such as website optimization, content marketing, social media marketing, and online PR.

 How does AMP help boost content?
 Simple.
 This innovation allows you to focus on producing rich content like image carousels, maps, and data visualizations without worrying whether or not your target audience can easily access your web pages.
 Moreover, AMP enables businesses and publishers to host their content while “allowing for efficient distribution through Google’s high performance global cache.”
 Google is gearing towards opening its cache services to be used free of charge.

 Despite the power of AMP, only a quarter of SEO specialists have implemented it.
 Why?
 Aside from lack of sufficient knowledge on this tool, there content types that do not work with with AMP.
 AMP doesn’t work on images that need to be enlarged for viewing, videos in text-based articles, and pop-ups that encourage subscriptions.